itzTheMeow/YTMusic/README.md

 Copy the _Client ID_, this is your `spotify-id`.
 Click to view the _Client Secret_, copy that to `spotify-secret`.

+Paste the values in the config.
 You can now pretty much never touch spotify again.

 It's recommended to keep your `library-folder` set to `./Music` while you're testing but you can change it later in the web ui.